 What separates between 23andMe and other companies in that regard?

 The wide variety of genetic tests offered by 23andMe is largely unmatched by other testing companies.
-Through this company, you can receive tests on your genetic health risk factors, your carrier status for certain diseases, and even trait reports and general wellness reports.
+Through 23andMe DNA test, you can receive tests on your genetic health risk factors, your carrier status for certain diseases, and even trait reports and general wellness reports.
 23andMe is aiming to be the go-to service for direct-to-consumer genetic testing, however it is not yet available worldwide.

 23andMe, owned in part by Google, provides one of the most user-friendly platforms for understanding your genetic results.
 Through this online platform, you receive various reports about your genetics.
 If you purchase the Ancestry results as well as the Health package, you will have access to ancestry information as well.
 The platform includes many tools, including ones to connect with genetic family members and discover your geographic ancestry.

 Though many genetic companies are ancestry-based, 23andMe can also review a significant number of medical and health related traits.
 In their health package, they test a large number of genes related to disease.
-They are one of the only companies to have FDA approval on some of their tests.
+23andMe DNA tests are one of the only genetic tests to have FDA approval on some of the company’s tests.
 Through their platform, you can look at your genetic health risks, carrier status for diseases like cystic fibrosis, and even traits known to be determined genetically.
-They also provide a wellness report, which gives generalized advice based partially on your genetics.
+23andMe results also provide a wellness report, which gives generalized advice based partially on your genetics.